hyprwm/hyprland-wiki/content/configuring/core/_index.md

 Hyprland attempts as much as it can to make errors as non-destructive as possible.
 However, it's not always possible:
- - Fundamental lua syntax errors will make Hyprland refuse to reload your config and pop an error
+ - Fundamental Lua syntax errors will make Hyprland refuse to reload your config and pop an error
- - Runtime lua syntax errors will abort execution of the current lua file and pop an error (e.g. calling a `nil`)
+ - Runtime Lua syntax errors will abort execution of the current Lua file and pop an error (e.g. calling a `nil`)
  - Runtime Hyprland type errors will continue execution and pop an error (e.g. passing a string instead of a float to `hl.*`)
  - Runtime errors during async execution (e.g. a keybind function) will pop a notification about the error